Summer is over, so it’s time to deck your bike out with some lights for the winter commute. These are some of the best bike lights for commuting.

 4. Blaze Laserlight

 This laserlight is one of the more fancy options.
 It provides a front light with a 300 lumen output and it gives the rider warning of a coming cyclist by displaying the image of a bike on the road.
-This can be really helpful in city commutes.
+This can be really helpful for cycling city commutes.

 Available from: Evans Cycles